 Originally a part of the Prittlewell village, Southend was once home to fishermen and farmers.

-Historically, the area was particularly poor.
+Historically, the area was rather poor.

-However, Southend burst into popularity with the huge growth in UK based holidays.
+However, Southend burst into popularity with the huge growth in UK-based holidays.

 This popularity was fuelled by the huge advances in rail networks throughout the 19th century.